VeronicaLourens/hangman/README.md

 ## Game Overview

-Hangman game is a simple guessing Python terminal game that user guesses a number each time.
+Hangman game is a simple guessing game that runs in Python.
+User guesses a number each time.
 There is a hint that tells the user if the number guessed is too big or too small from the target.
 The user keeps guessing until guesses a correct number or until reaches the maximum attempts allowed.

 Click here to view the live site [Hangman Game](https://vl-pp3.herokuapp.com/)